ONSdigital/SDG_11.2.1/README.md

     conda install --file requirements.txt

-This may throw an error because you do not have all the packages required
+This may throw an error if you do not have all the packages required

     PackageNotFoundError: The following packages are not available from current channels

-In Anaconda Prompt, write the following with the package names that the error has shown you are missing:
+If this does, write the following with the package names that the error has shown you are missing:

     pip install packagename

-This should now be set up to use.
+The script should now be set up to use.